IntersectMBO/plutus/plutus-core/cost-model/CostModelGeneration.md

        switch (name,
            "AddInteger" = 2,
            ...
-           "CubeInteger" = 1,
+           "XorByteString" = 2,
            ...
            )
 ```

-Now add a function to infer coefficients for the CPU costing function
+Now add a function to infer coefficients for the CPU costing function from
-from benchmarking data.
-In the case of `cubeInteger` we assume that
+benchmarking data.
+In the case of `xorByteString` we assume that the time taken
-the time taken will be linear in the size of argument (ie, the
+will be linear in the minimum of the sizes of the arguments (ie, the arguments of
-argument of the new builtin).
+the new builtin).

 ```
-    cubeIntegerModel <- {
+    xorByteStringModel <- {
-        fname <- "CubeInteger"
+        fname <- "XorByteString"
-                    ## ^ This is the string appearing at the start of each line in the CSV file
         filtered <- data %>%
-            filter.and.check.nonempty (fname)  %>%
+            filter.and.check.nonempty(fname) %>%
             discard.overhead ()
-        m <- lm(t ~ x_mem, filtered)
+        m <- lm(t ~ pmin(x_mem, y_mem), filtered)
-        adjustModel (m, fname)
+        adjustModel(m,fname)
     }
 ```

 Finally, add an entry to the list which is returned by `modelFun` (at the very end of the file):

 ```
-   cubeIntegerModel = cubeIntegerModel
+        xorByteStringModel = xorByteStringModel,
 ```

 From the point of view of Haskell this effectively creates a record field called
-`cubeIntegerModel` which contains a Haskell representation of the R model
+`xorByteStringModel` which contains a Haskell representation of the R model
 object.

 ### Step 8: test the Haskell versions of the costing functions